GSA/icsp/_pages/products/index.md

   <li class="maxw-full">The Federal Committee on Statistical Methodology Research and Policy Conference was held on October 25-27, 2022.
 For more information, visit the <a href="https://www.fcsm.gov/" class="usa-link--external" target="_blank">FCSM website</a>. </li>
   <li class="maxw-full"><a href="https://www.whitehouse.gov/wp-content/uploads/2022/07/Flexibilities-and-Best-Practices-Under-SPD-15.pdf" class="usa-link--external" target="_blank">OMB issued a plain language discussion of the current flexibilities of and best practices for collecting and reporting detailed Race and Ethnicity data under current standards in July 2022</a>.
 For more information, visit the <a href="https://www.whitehouse.gov/omb/information-regulatory-affairs/statistical-programs-standards/" class="usa-link--external" target="_blank">CSOTUS website</a>. </li>
 </ul>
-<h3>Office of the Chief Statistician of the U.S. / Office of Management and Budget</h3>
+<h3 class="font-serif-lg">Office of the Chief Statistician of the U.S. / Office of Management and Budget</h3>
 <p>The Office of Management and Budget (OMB) and the Chief Statistician of the U.S. (CSOTUS) report on the priorities of the U.S.
 Federal statistical system and the budgets of statistical agencies, units, and programs through two key publicly available
 documents: 1) Chapters in the Analytical Perspectives (AP) volume of the President's Budget, and 2) Reports to the Congress